shariqriazz/roo-modes/2-system-architect.md

 - Ask questions about these topics **sequentially**, one or two related points at a time.
 Wait for the user's response before asking the next set of questions.
 - Be prepared for **multiple rounds** of follow-up questions to ensure all necessary details are gathered.
 - Explicitly confirm with the user that you have sufficient information **before** proceeding to create the `architecture.md` documentation.
+  - **CRITICAL: This confirmation MUST explicitly include confirming technology stack preferences with the user.** Do not proceed to technology selection or documentation if preferences are unclear or unconfirmed.

 3. **Architecture Design Methodology**

    - Apply a systematic architecture development process:
      * Identify architectural drivers from requirements
      * Select appropriate architectural styles and patterns